 - Is this process (or risk control) while safe, also frustrating to the point of feeling ridiculous?

 - Is there a more efficient way of implementing it?

-- Are workers actually following this measure as they should?
+- Are workers actually following this process as they should?

-These questions should be asked and followed up with regularity, especially as new programs or measures are implemented because let’s face it, workers are vulnerable.
+These questions should be asked and followed up with regularity, especially as new processes or risk controls are implemented because let’s face it, workers are vulnerable.

 Contact between aircraft and ground-service equipment account for more than 80% of ramp accidents.
 Gate stop injuries have 17% more injuries during arrival than departures.

 Why these disparities?
 These are questions that cannot be answered with management sitting in an office.

 - In your or their office